Frequently Asked Questions

 Please note that funding is not currently available from the city's brownfields program due to changes in economic conditions that affected the Phoenix 2006 Capital Improvement Bond Program, municipal grants for brownfield projects are not available for qualifying projects until Fiscal Year 2022-2023.
 Approximately $2.5 million remains available.
 In the interim, the program will continue to provide technical assistance, including providing a single point of contact to access city services, streamline development process, liaison with other government agencies, and gain access to other potential funding sources.

 What can I use the grant money for?

-The money can be used for construction of public infrastructure improvements, such as construction of water, sewer, streets, sidewalks, landscaping in public right-of-ways and for city of Phoenix plan review costs and permit fees, and for remediation in areas where public infrastructure is being built.
+The money can be used for construction of public infrastructure improvements, such as construction of water, sewer, streets, sidewalks, landscaping in public right-of-ways, for city of Phoenix plan review costs and permit fees, and for remediation in areas where public infrastructure is being built.

 When do I get the grant money?

 The funds are reimbursed upon completion of a milestone, which could include, but is not limited to, receipt of a Certificate of Occupancy, completion of a construction item for which the funds were awarded, completion of a phase of a project, or other milestones as agreed upon in the Brownfields Development Agreement.
 A Brownfields Development Agreement is executed between the city of Phoenix and the grant recipient which details the amount, terms, conditions, schedule, etc. for disbursement of grant funds.

 Can I use the grant money for cleanup of a residential property?